AGrush/wp-master/themes/readme.md

 13. navigate to _themename folder and run npm install
 14. run npm install --global gulp-cli
 15. we don't need to find all '_themename' and replace with website name, 'gulp final' task will do that when we run it.
-16. run `gulp` to start the dev environment
+16. run 'npm start' to start the dev environment

 ### setup in wp-admin